America uses a disproportionate share of

 Neither

-a USA nor a world recession - or
+a world recession - or

-depression - would make a
+depression - will make a

 material difference to the rate of fading of the oil economy.
 It is